PM Modi gifts 'surahi' from Telangana to South African president, Gond painting to Brazil leader | Entertainment

 - India

-Art works and traditional items reflecting Indian heritage were the gifts of Prime Minister Narendra Modi's choice for some of the world leaders at the BRICS summit in Johannesburg.
+Artworks and traditional items reflecting the diversity and richness of Indian heritage were the gifts of Prime Minister Narendra Modi's choice for a number of world leaders during his visit to Johannesburg for the BRICS summit and then to Greece.

-He presented a pair of 'surahi' from Telangana to South African President Cyril Ramaphosa, and Nagaland shawl to his wife and the first lady of the host country, officials said.
+He presented a pair of 'surahi' from Telangana to South African President Cyril Ramaphosa, and a Nagaland shawl to his wife and first lady of the host country, officials said.

+They noted that the 'bidri vase' is a purely Indian innovation exclusive to Bidar, a Karnataka city.
+It is cast with an alloy of zinc, copper and other non-ferrous metals.

+These shawls are known for their vibrant colours, intricate designs, and the use of traditional weaving techniques, which have been passed down from generation to generation.

-Each Naga shawl tells a unique story, reflecting the tribe's history, beliefs, and way of life, officials noted.
+Each Naga shawl tells a unique story, reflecting the tribe's history, beliefs and way of life, the officials noted.

-Modi gifted gond painting from Madhya Pradesh to Brazilian President Luiz Inacio Lula da Silva.
+Modi gifted a Gond painting from Madhya Pradesh to Brazilian President Luiz Inacio Lula da Silva.

-Gond paintings are one of the most admired tribal art form, they said, adding that these paintings, created by dots and lines, have been a part of pictorial art on walls and floors of the Gond community.
+Gond paintings are one of the most admired tribal art forms, they said, adding that these paintings created by dots and lines have been a part of pictorial art on walls and floors of the Gond community.

+In Greece, the prime minister gifted his counterpart a Dokra artwork, which has its roots in Chhattisgarh.

+It is one of India's prehistoric art forms.
+One of the earliest expressions of this ancient art is the dancing girl artefact found from Mohenjo-Daro and Harappan excavations, the officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)